kravago/bankly/conceptual.md

 Answer the following questions below:

 - What is a JWT?
+A json web token is a way of sending data between client and server in a more secure way.
+If the payload is altered, the signature portion will not match.

 - What is the signature portion of the JWT?
 What does it do?
+The signature matches the payload and header when they are combined and encrypted.
+If these two do not match, then that means the payload was altered.

 - If a JWT is intercepted, can the attacker see what's inside the payload?
+The attacker can see inside the payload.

 - How can you implement authentication with a JWT?
 Describe how it works at a high level.